 - Lanolin.
 If you're nursing, you can bring along some breast cream, such as lanolin.

-- Boppy or other nursing pillow.
-While not necessary, a Boppy or other nursing pillow can help when feeding the baby since hospital pillows are not as supportive.
+- Boppy or another nursing pillow.
+While not necessary, a Boppy or another nursing pillow can help when feeding the baby since hospital pillows are not as supportive.
 These are especially helpful for those with painful c-section incisions.